How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

-Since this is a sum an odd number $5$ elements, it follows that $x_1$ is an affine combination of these five elements.
-Therefore $\{x_1,y_1,z_1,x_2,y_2,z_2\}$ is an affinely dependent $6$-cap.
-By Theorem~\ref{thm:6-cap-classes}, we know this $6$-cap must be contained in a $4$-flat. \end{description} \end{proof}
+Since this is a sum of $5$ elements, $a$ is an affine combination of these five elements.
+Therefore $\{a,b,c,d,e,f\}$ is an affinely dependent $6$-cap.
+By Theorem~\ref{thm:6-cap-in-4-flat} an affinely dependent $6$-cap must have dimension $4$. \end{description} \end{proof} \end{corollary}